Rakibjrb/hotelx-r7/README.md

 ## About This Project

+1. Animate on scroll using aos
 1. Used JSONWEBTOKEN for secure api
 1. Used Firebase authentication system for manage users
-1. Google map for view live location
+1. Google map for view google map location
 1. Custom maded toast and sweetalert2 used for only confirmation after delete or book a room
 1. Dynamic page title change using react helmet
 1. User can filter rooms by choosing price range